 Your child can start developing good reading habits at home before he even learns to read.
 Here are some simple tips to help you raise a reader.

 Developing a love of reading can help grade-schoolers build and reinforce their reading skills.
 Enthusiasm can help kids with learning and attention issues overcome reading challenges.
 Use these tips to encourage your child to read.

-8 Ways to Build Phonological Awareness in Grade-Schoolers
+8 Ways to Build Phonological Awareness in Middle-Schoolers

 8 Modern Classic Books for Kids With Learning and Attention Issues in Grades 3–5

 Print these out and practice multisensory learning at home.

 Parents from the Understood Facebook community chime in.

 Try this mom’s system for helping with executive functioning issues.